mattischrome/blogischrome/_posts/2020-05-30-holiday-tabs.markdown

 category: Technology
 tags: [Links, Technology, Music, News, Ideas, Twenty]
 ---
 Over the course of a week on holiday, I started reading many interesting articles.
-In lockdown there isn't much to do but read, but I still find myself not good at finishing the articles I read.
-My phone has a lot of tabs open and has become a Rolodex of shame.
+In lockdown there isn't much to do but read articles, but I still find myself not that good at finishing them.
+My phone has lots of tabs open and has become a Rolodex of shame.
 This post is to confess my sins.

 I'm trying to re-familiarise myself with Python.
 As with all modern software development, Python now seems atomised and hyper-complicated.
 As a result, this series of posts from Claudio Jolowitz was useful.
 He cuts through lots of the complications and explains why they are there.
 Someone should ask him to write a book.